xfbs/euler/readme.md

   - [swift](https://github.com/apple/swift), because it's seems cool even though it's from a major company and not some academic tech hippies. it might even be useful..

+Verdict: there are far too many dope programming languages out there.
+I will try my luck with these few, but whichever I choose, there will be ten others just as great.